DanielCurrier/dans-javascript-quiz/README.md

 Use the play button to begin the quiz.
 You will be tasked to answer 7 questions regarding JavaScript within 20 seconds.
 Correct answers will provide you with 5 additional seconds and 10 points.
 If you guess incorrectly, you will be deducted 5 seconds from your total time.
 If you complete the quiz or run out of time, you will be redirected to the end page.

-Here is a refernece image of the quiz page:
+Here is a reference image of the quiz page:
 ![](Assets\quiz-page.png)

 Once you have reached the end page, your score will be tallied and you will be given the option to save your score with a form to add a name.
 Click on the save button once a name has been given!